hazhirmohammadi/hazhirmohammadi/README.md

 ## Hey there
 ![](https://komarev.com/ghpvc/?username=hazhirmohammadi)

-As a front End Developer with more than 2 years of experience in creating webApplications with nodejs .and Also I have Experience in React,Angular..
+As a front End Developer with more than 2 years of experience in creating webApplications with nodejs. and Also I have Experience in React.

 <!-- ### Back-End Skills: -->